No. 23 Texas A&M Aggies play the No. 21 Ohio State Buckeyes - WTOP News

 BOTTOM LINE: No. 23 Texas A&M hosts No. 21 Ohio State.

-Ohio State went 22-14 overall last season while going 2-8 on the road.
-The Buckeyes averaged 75.5 points per game while shooting 44.9% from the field and 34.4% from 3-point range last season.
+Ohio State finished 2-8 on the road and 22-14 overall a season ago.
+The Buckeyes averaged 75.5 points per game while shooting 44.9% from the field and 34.4% from behind the arc last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.